 Documents required for a New Zealand eTA application

-As soon as it is approved, the NZeTA becomes digitally linked to a specific passport which means that the exact same passport needs to be used for the application and for entering New Zealand.
+As soon as it is approved, the NZeTA becomes digitally linked to a specific passport.
+This means that the same passport needs to be used for the application and for entering New Zealand.
 Applicants with more than one passport due to dual citizenship need to keep this in mind.